HaoWillSi/HaoWillSi.github.io/_posts/2018-11-15-Installing-Brian2.md

 ---
 Record the experience I install the Brian2
 ===
 I install Brian2 with Anaconda in Windows 10(64 bit).
 At first, it was a really hard work for me that I failed for times.
-To be frankly, I am not good at doing this things like configuring environments etc. So I will only record how I install it sucessfully.
+To be frankly, I am not good at doing these things like configuring environments etc. So I will only record how I install it sucessfully.

 Simply put that there are only two steps:
 1. Set up Anaconda.